Student Handbook Directory

 Students must request approval to bring a guest to a school dance.
 Guests to a dance must be of high school age.
 Springfield students must complete a permission slip available on the high school webpage with the following information:

 - Guest’s name, address, phone number, age, and current high school

 - Parent/Guardian permission for both students (Springfield and guest)

 - STHS administrative approval

 To ensure the health and safety of attendees, all students and guests may be breathalyzed by a high school administrator for the presence of alcohol prior to entering a school dance.

 The School Board recognizes that each student's mode of dress and grooming is based on personal style and individual preference.
 The purpose of a dress code is to promote an orderly learning environment while preparing all students for later success in the world of work.
 They shall observe modes of dress and standards of personal grooming which are in conformity with the studious atmosphere and good personal hygiene necessary in school and work.

-- Students are not permitted to wear hats, head or face coverings, or hoods during the school day unless indicated by religious beliefs or with previous administrative permission.
+- Students are not permitted to wear hats, head coverings, or hoods during the school day unless indicated by religious beliefs or with previous administrative permission.

 - Undergarments may not be exposed.